serokell/blog-posts/typescript-for-haskellers/article.md

 a.x = 12; // Cannot assign to 'x' because it is a read-only property.
 ```

-Nevertheless, you can easily see problems here.
+Nevertheless, you can easily see some problems here.

 `const` and `readonly` only block reference changes but do nothing about values.
-With `const a = [1, 2, 3]` or `readonly x: number[]`, you still will be able to change the content of an array.
+With `const a = [1, 2, 3]` or `readonly x: number[]`, you can still change the contents of an array.

 Also, you need to be careful when passing an object with read-only fields to a function because it may be changed inside the function.
 This happens because of information loss.
-The type of an object with `readonly` is a subtype of the type without it.
-When you pass it to a function with a more general type, the function does not have access to information about its subtype.
+The type of an object with `readonly` is a subtype of the type without it, and when you pass it to a function with a more general type, the function does not have access to information about its subtype.
-As a result, you should always write proper types of arguments.

 ```typescript
 const a: { readonly x: number } = { x: 1 };